Specialist Resource Provison (SRP)

 The classrooms

-The SRP has two classroom bases, Walker classroom (KS1) and Newton Classroom (KS2).
-Walker class follows an early years based curriculum and provides the children with teaching targeted at their individual needs.
-Newton class offers access to a more structured, subject based curriculum.
-All of the children in the SRP have access to an occupational therapy space and sensory/calm room.
+All the children in the SRP have access to an occupational therapy space and a sensory/calm room.
 All the children have an EHCP often with speech and language and occupational therapy targets as appropriate.
-Teaching is individual and in small groups, and sometimes whole class and the children are encouraged to learn to work independently where possible.
+Teaching is delivered through a mix of individual, small group, and whole-class instruction, encouraging independent learning where possible.

 Staff